jingcjie/FairMOT-mindspore-jupyter/README.md

 ## Model introduce
 FairMOT is a target detection framework proposed by Huazhong University of Science and Technology and Microsoft Research Asia.
 All FairMOT improvements to previous methods come from the following three viewpoints:
-1. Anchors are not friendly to Re-ID, and the anchor-free algorithm should be used.
+1. Anchors are not friendly to Re-ID, so the anchor-free algorithm should be used.
 2. Multi-layer feature fusion should be performed.
 3. For the one-shot method, it is better to use a low dimension for the feature vector of Re-ID.

 On MOT15, MOT16, MOT17, MOT20 and other datasets, the frame number of 30fps has reached the current SOTA level.
 Most of the existing SOTA methods use a two-step approach:
 1. The target is detected by the target detection algorithm.
 2. The features are obtained through the Re-ID model, and the ID is obtained by comparison.

 Although with the development of target detection algorithm and Re-ID in recent years, the two-step method also has obvious performance improvement in target tracking, but the two-step method does not share the feature map of the detection algorithm and Re-ID, so its speed Very slow and difficult to infer at video rates.